OIEIEIO/MoonWalker-HUD/README.md

 1. Exploring the distant universe with James Webb Space Telescope | CSA |
 2. Can AI Preserve OUR science LEGACY? | NASA |

-Canada's stellar navigator on the James Webb Space Telescope - Infographic

 One of Canada's contributions to the James Webb Space Telescope.

 # FRS - The Fine Guidance Sensor (FGS)